 As I have written about here before, one of Milarepa’s main students was a Hunter (Khyira) whom Mila helped to abandon hunting animals.
 Milarepa also composed songs to animals he met, such as a dog and a deer who was being hunted.
 Milarepa’s Songs to the Hunter (which I newly translated with a foreword by the Newari living lineage holder of the ‘Hunter (Khyira Lineage’) can be read and downloaded for free here.

-The Karmapa then spoke extensively about veganism and the massive detrimental effects on the environment, natural resources and personal health of animal livestock farming, fishing and consuming animal products for food (this will be written up separately).
+The Karmapa then spoke extensively about veganism and the massive detrimental effects on the environment, natural resources and personal health of animal livestock farming, fishing and consuming animal products for food.

-Milarepa’s sorrowful song to Rechungpa on the killing of animals for food
+Milarepa’s heartbreaking song to Rechungpa on the killing of animals for food

 “If we think about Kagyu forefathers among such masters, there are innumerable ones who have given up meat.
 For example, among the three Kagyu forefathers, Marpa, Milarepa and Gampopa, there is an example in Milarepa’s Collected Works about when he was in Nyanang Belly Cave.